 - The "Component" column (2) indicates the value of URL component for a fixed component or the parameter name.

 - The "Format" (3) column is used to choose the type of a parameter (numeric, alphabetic, alphanumeric or other).

 The buttons found on the right of the table (4) are used to move the different URL components.

 If the AWP page contains a procedure declaration in the "Global declarations" event with declared parameters

 , you can generate rewrite rules automatically with the button "Generate automatically" (5).

 PROCEDURE PAGE_PageName( Param1 is string, Param2 is int)

 will be automatically rewritten with three components:

-- A fixed component: "PageName" (the "PAGE_" prefix of programming charter is automatically removed).
+- A fixed component: "PageName" (the "PAGE_" prefix from the code style is automatically removed).

 - A first parameter corresponding to Param1.

 - A second parameter corresponding to Param2.